Staff Council Bylaws

 The Council serves at the pleasure of the President.
 Staff Council decisions are limited by the Gardner-Webb Charter and Bylaws, the Statement of Purpose, the Faculty Constitution, as well as veto action by the President.
 Meetings of the Council are subject to the ongoing authorization of the President.

-Article 3: Representation
+Article 3: Organization and Membership

 Section 1.